Other than the name, there is nothing commonplace about John Smith.

 In his occasional role as session musician he has played electric guitar for David Gray, Lisa Hannigan, LeAnn Rimes and Lianne La Havas.

 It’s all for the love of the guitar.
 John plays a rumbling acoustic fingerstyle but sometimes uses a slide or plays the guitar on his lap.
-His playing and honey-on-gravel vocals have brought crowds the world over to pin-drop silence and rapturous applause.

 John has self-released four albums: "The Fox and the Monk" (2006), "Map Or Direction" (2009), "Eavesdropping" (2011) and ”Great Lakes" (2013).